Lie groups and Lie algebras: The hydrogen atom, II

 Suppose now that we have $k$ electrons, each at the $n$-th energy level.
 If the electrons had been marked, the space of states for them would have been $V_n^{\otimes k}$.
 But in real life they are indistinguishable, so we need to mod out by permutations.
 So we might think the space of states is $S^kV_n$.
 However, as electrons are {\bf fermions}, this answer turns out to be not correct: the correct answer is $\wedge^k V_n$ rather than $S^k V_n$.
 In other words, when two identical electrons are switched, the corresponding vector changes sign.
 This is another example of a sign which does not violate symmetry since states are well defined only up to a phase factor.

 In particular, this implies that if $k>2n^2$ then the space of states is zero, i.e., there cannot be more than $2n^2$ electrons at the $n$-th energy level (the {\bf Pauli exclusion principle}).
-This is exactly the kind of pattern we see in the periodic table (see the picture below).
+This is exactly the kind of pattern we see in the periodic table.

 Namely, the first energy level has two slots (the first row, or period, of the table), and the second one has 8 slots (the second period of the table).
 Further down interactions between electrons start to matter and the picture is modified (giving still 8 slots in the next period instead of 18), but we still see a similar pattern: 8 slots in the third period, 18 in periods 4,5, and 32 in periods 6,7.
 This arrangement is justified by the fact that the columns (groups) of elements, which have the same number of electrons at the last level, have similar chemical properties.
 For example, in the first column we have alkali metals (except hydrogen) and in the last one we have inert gases.